Past, present, future

 Economic headwinds

 In 1978, the first pole for the new center went into the ground.
-The start was auspicious.
+The start was energetic.
 But there was a national economic crisis, so the developers of the city center wanted to fall back on a concept they had already tried and safe: an indoor shopping center like Hoog-Catharijne in Utrecht.
 Still, the municipality stuck to the plan of a historic downtown with stores outdoors and housing above.
 The Stadshart ended up being built largely according to that plan.

 The economic crisis did lead to budget cuts.
 Thus, the architecture was kept austere.
 There were also no stores on the first floor of the buildings on the Market Square.
 And the height of the spaces on the first floor has been lowered, making it impossible to include stores here later.